mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Applications SHOULD define a policy on how long to keep unused nonce and key pairs for a sender, and the maximum number to keep.
-This is in addition to ensuring that these nonce and key pairs are promptly deleted when the epoch ends.
+This is in addition to ensuring that these secrets are deleted according to the deletion schedule defined in {{deletion-schedule}}.
 Applications SHOULD also define a policy limiting the maximum number of steps that clients will move the ratchet forward in response to a new message.
 Messages received with a generation counter that's too much higher than the last message received would then be rejected.
 This avoids causing a denial-of-service attack by requiring the recipient to perform an excessive number of key derivations.
 For example, a malicious group member could send a message with `generation = 0xffffffff` at the beginning of a new epoch, forcing recipients to perform billions of key derivations.

 # Security Considerations